include-marcy/Heimdall/README.md

 # Overview of Heimdall API
 The Heimdall API provides a series of objects that each provide their own methods and properties, and each usually requires an `<hdObjectType>CreateInfo` argument.
 Heimdall's API is strictly typed and it is recommended to enable `--!strict` in all implementations.
 Include the type header file in your source code to take advantage of the many built-in types by requiring the `lib.hdTypes` module.
 We also recommend compiling in native with `--!native` for further boosts to performance.

+# Installation
+Installation can be made in the following ways:
+- Download a [recent release](https://github.com/include-marcy/Heimdall/releases/tag/prototype) of a prototype project demo ([Rojo](https://github.com/rojo-rbx/rojo) compatible)
+- Install the Heimdall standalonge package (TODO)

 # Initialization
 A copy of the Heimdall API is made for both the client and server, each of which is housed in an `hdObject` singleton based on your application.
 You can also create multiple `hdObject` instances to build seperate environments within the same context.
 ```lua